-You should know that the illness or the injury is the cause of the end of life, not the removal of life support equipment.
+You should know that the illness or the injury is the main cause of the end of life, not the removal of life support equipment.

 To help with your decision:

-- Talk to your health care providers to learn about life support care you are receiving or may need in the future.
+- Talk to your providers to learn about life support care you are receiving or may need in the future.